INTRODUCTION & HISTORY

-This earlier, 1827, map (James Grant Chewett's Plan of the Town of York) shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
+The map below is from 1827.
+James Grant Chewett's Plan of the Town of York.
+This shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
 Note the stream that crossed Palace Street just west of George and the location of the shoreline.